felixaschultz/intastellar-cookie-solutions/wp/intastellar-consents/readme.txt

 1. This is the intro menu, where you can add a privacy policy & choose a language.
 2. This is the branding menu, here you can choose what logo you want to use as well as choose your brand color.
 3. The settings page helps you with the placement & cookie notice text, fullscreen mode & language.
-4. The privacy menu here you can seperatly change the link / url to you privacy policy.
+4. The privacy menu here you can separately change the link / url to your privacy policy.
 5. This is how the cookiebanner looks like in fullscreen mode.
 6. This is how the cookiebanner looks like in compact mode.